Schedule Your Free Case Evaluation

 If you believe that your employer has discriminated against you for any of these reasons, it’s vital to speak with a Los Angeles discrimination attorney as soon as possible to determine your best options for legal recourse.

-Your Los Angeles discrimination attorney will be invaluable for navigating the claim process successfully; they can also provide vital guidance in assessing the full scope of the damages you can claim from the defendant.
+Your Los Angeles discrimination attorney is invaluable when navigating the discrimination claim process.
+They can also provide vital guidance in assessing the full scope of the damages you can claim from the defendant.
 Many people who experience workplace discrimination and harassment are unaware of the full scope of the damages they can secure from a defendant.
-While they may be able to recognize lost wages, lost benefits, and other economic losses, they also have the right to hold their employer accountable for their emotional distress and attorneys’ fees.

 Some individuals, unfortunately, endure sustained periods of consistent abuse at work, and others face persistently hostile work environments due to their employers’ discriminatory practices.
 You have the right to hold your employer accountable for a wide range of damages, including: